Math major and advanced courses FAQ

 Can independent study (Math 470) be counted toward requirements of the major?

 Independent study cannot be counted toward undergraduate requirements of the B.S. or B.A. major.
-A sufficiently advanced independent study (taken for credit) can, in some cases and with DUS permission, be substituted for a graduate course required for the intensive major or for the M.S. portion of the B.S. / M.S. combined program.
+A sufficiently advanced independent study (taken for credit) might receive permission to be substituted for a graduate course required for the intensive major or for the M.S. portion of the B.S. / M.S. combined program.
 This must be approved by the DUS prior to the beginning of the independent study.

 Do I have to take Math 305?
 350?
 310?